 For severe infections causing sepsis and septic shock, the early initiation of antibiotics with an appropriate spectrum for the likely pathogen has been demonstrated to be an effective intervention [2-4].
-It has been suggested that superior infection outcomes could be achieved in critically ill patients by optimization of the pharmacokinetic exposure of antibiotics [5, 6].
-These suggestions are based, in part, on numerous data demonstrating grossly altered pharmacokinetics in critically ill patients from small single-center studies [7].
-Given that antibiotic dosing regimens are derived from healthy volunteers and do not account for these major differences in drug disposition, the present approach is likely to lead to suboptimal outcomes for critically ill patients [5, 8].
+It has been suggested that superior infection outcomes could be achieved in critically ill patients by optimisation of the pharmacokinetic exposure of antibiotics [5, 6].
+These suggestions are based, in part, on numerous data demonstrating grossly altered pharmacokinetics in critically ill patients from small single centre studies [7].
+Given that antibiotic dosing regimens are derived from healthy volunteers and do not account for these major differences in drug disposition, the present approach is likely to lead to sub-optimal outcomes for critically ill patients [5, 8].

-The β-lactams (penicillins, cephalosporins, carbapenems, and monobactams) are the most commonly prescribed family of antibiotics.
-From a pharmacokinetic/pharmacodynamic (PK/PD) perspective, preclinical studies have defined these antibiotics to be time dependent, that is, the time for which the free (unbound) antibiotic concentration is maintained above the minimum inhibitory concentration (MIC) is the determinate factor associated with bacterial killing ( $f{T{>MIC}}$ ) [9, 10].
-Whereas animal in vivo studies have defined an $f{T{>MIC}}$ between 40% and 70% of the dosing interval as being necessary [11], retrospective clinical evaluations have suggested that larger drug exposures are required, with β-lactam concentrations up to 4 times the MIC for the entire dosing interval being suggested [12, 13].
+Beta-lactam antibiotics (penicillins, cephalosporins, carbapenems and monobactams) are the most commonly prescribed family of antibiotics.
+From a pharmacokinetic/pharmacodynamic (PK/PD) perspective, pre-clinical studies have defined these antibiotics to be time dependent, that is, the time for which the free (unbound) antibiotic concentration is maintained above the minimum inhibitory concentration (MIC) is the determinate factor associated with bacterial killing (f T{>MIC}).[9, 10] Whilst animal in vivo studies have defined a f T{>MIC} between 40-70% of the dosing interval as being necessary [11], retrospective clinical evaluations have suggested that larger drug exposures are required, with beta-lactam concentrations up to four times the MIC for the entire dosing interval being suggested [12, 13].
 However, it remains unclear what PK/PD exposure is clinically necessary for maximal patient benefit.

-With the present level of knowledge, there are few robust data to direct further improvement for antibiotic treatment in critically ill patients.
+With the present level of knowledge, there is little robust data to direct further improvement for antibiotic treatment in critically ill patients.
 Limiting progress is the absence of large-scale data on the appropriateness of present dosing.
-To address these deficiencies, we undertook the DALI (Defining Antibiotic Levels in Intensive Care Patients) study.
+To address these deficiencies, we undertook the DALI (Defining Antibiotic Levels in Intensive care patients) Study.